draip96/FakeNewsClassification/README.md

 ### Implementation

 This package leverages OpenAI's ChatGPT model to augment weak labels.
-The models are trained on the NELA-GT fake news dataset for the purpose of sequence calssification.
+The models are trained on fake news datasets for the purpose of sequence calssification.
 The DistilBERT, RoBERTa, DeBERTa and OPT models are available for testing.